OpenStack Reference Architecture

 Page last updated:

-This guide presents a reference architecture for Pivotal Platform on OpenStack.
+This topic describes a reference architecture for Pivotal Platform on OpenStack.
 This architecture is valid for most production-grade Pivotal Platform deployments in a single project using three availability zones (AZs).

-See OpenStack on Pivotal Platform Requirements for general requirements for running Pivotal Platform and specific requirements for running Pivotal Platform on OpenStack.
+For general requirements for running Pivotal Platform and specific requirements for running Pivotal Platform on OpenStack, see OpenStack on Pivotal Platform Requirements.

-A Pivotal Platform reference architecture describes a proven approach for deploying Pivotal Platform on a specific IaaS, such as OpenStack, that meets the following requirements:
+A Pivotal Platform reference architecture describes a proven approach for deploying Pivotal Platform on a specific IaaS, such as OpenStack, that meets these requirements:

 - Includes common Pivotal Platform-managed services such as MySQL, RabbitMQ, and Spring Cloud Services